 This area is the heart of the Layer-Panel.
-Here you can already carry out most of the settings for the layers with the small icons.
+With the small icons you can already carry out the most important settings for the layers.

-With the eyes you can switch on and off the display and/or the output of the layer.
+- With the eyes you can switch on and off the display and/or the output of the layer.
 A layer with closed/shut eyes is not displayed and output/given out.
-You can use the little pencil to switch on/off the possibility to edit the layer.

-A layer with a broken pencil can not be edited and is therefore protected against unintentional/unintended transformations/changes.

-\mathbb{E} \mathbb{N} Here you can choose whether the elements of the present layer are to be filled or not during the calculation of the moving/driving/drive way.
-A bucket that is poured out indicates that an element is filled so that the appropriate area is emptied later during the engraving.
+You can use the little pencil to switch on/off the possibility to edit the layer. - A layer with a broken pencil can not be edited and is therefore protected against unintentional/unintended transformations/changes. - Here you can choose whether the elements of the present layer are to be filled (pocketing) or not during the calculation of the output paths.
+A bucket that is poured out indicates that an element is filled so that the appropriate area is pocketed during the engraving.